Rapid React: Hangars

 Hangars are large trusses with four legs, similar to the Shield Generator in Infinite Recharge.
 There are two Hangars, one for each alliance.
 At the end of the match, robots can climb onto the monkey bars in their alliance's Hangar to earn climb points.
 There are four levels, with the lowest bar positioned 4 ft.
 3/4 in. (~124 cm) above the field and the highest bar positioned 7 ft.
 7 in. (~231 cm) above the field.
 Robots may not extend to be taller than 5 ft.
-6 in. (~168cm) at any point in the match, so reaching higher monkey bars requires a robot to swinging onto one from a lower monkey bar.
+6 in. (~168cm) at any point in the match, so the top two bars cannot be reached directly from the carpet.

 Teams earn more points for climbing to higher levels of the monkey bars.
 The lowest level is worth 4 points, with the other three levels worth 6 points, 10 points, and 15 points respectively.
 Alliances can earn the Hangar Bonus by scoring at least 16 climb points.